estoneman/tbsp/README.md

 maintaining some degree of accuracy.
 The current implementation in HinDom calculates the string similarity of every pair of with time complexity:
 $$\Omega(n)$$ Depending on how I set my parameters to top k computation, I can drive down space and time resources while keeping high accuracy.
-Another gaol of mine is to include some level of feature extraction given a list of domain names.
-Not only could I compute edit distance, but also include other string metrics that I have yet to search for.
+Another goal of mine is to include some level of feature extraction given a list of domain names.
+Not only would I compute edit distance, but also include string metrics.